bfly123/DeePoly/README.md

 - **Mesh-Free**: Sampling points can be randomly generated with no logical relationships, suitable for complex geometries.
 - **High Accuracy**: Achieves high-order convergence.
 - **Scheme-Free**: Handles derivative relationships using automatic differentiation.
+- **Auto Code of different PDEs**: Write the equations into config.json and no need to change any code.
 - **Efficient**: Computational efficiency comparable to traditional finite difference methods.
 - **GPU Accelerated**: Supports CPU parallelism and GPU acceleration.
 - **Applicable to Complex and Discontinuous Problems**: Accurately approximates discontinuous and high-gradient functions.